A. God gives Solomon wisdom.

 v.
 2 Samuel 3:3 tells us that David married the daughter of a foreign king: Maacah, the daughter of Talmai, king of Geshur.
 Marrying a foreign woman was not against the Law of Moses - if she became a convert to the God of Israel.
 What did not ruin David did ruin Solomon.

 b.
-He brought her to the City of David: Though this was permitted under the Law of Moses, it was not wise or good for Solomon to do.
+He brought her to the City of David: Though this was permitted under the Law of Moses, it was not wise or good for Solomon to do this.
 Later in his life, his foreign wives were the reason his heart turned away from the Lord (1 Kings 11:4).

 2. (2-4) Solomon’s great sacrifice.